Acute oak decline

-Acute oak decline is a disease that infects oak trees in the UK.
+Acute oak decline (AOD) is a disease that infects oak trees originally described in the UK.
 It mainly affects mature oak trees of over 50 years old of both Britain's native oak species: the pedunculate oak (Quercus robur) and the sessile oak (Quercus petraea).
 The disease is characterised by the trees bleeding or oozing a dark fluid from small lesions or splits in their bark.
 Unlike chronic oak decline, acute oak decline can lead to the death of trees within 4 to 5 years of symptoms appearing.
 The number of trees affected is thought to number in the low thousands, with a higher number of infected trees being found in the Midlands.
-It is thought to be caused by a bacterium; it is currently not known which species is involved, but scientists are actively trying to discover what is responsible.
-At least three genera of bacteria are possibly responsible.